Latest News

 Award Winning Titles

-From internationally celebrated Eduardo Halfon comes the third installment in his hero’s nomadic journey as he searches for his roots through tangled childhood memories of a haunting family tragedy.
+From internationally celebrated Eduardo Halfon comes the first installment in his hero’s nomadic journey as searches for his roots and information about his Polish grandfather’s imprisonment at Auschwitz.